Battle of the Sabis: Ambush

 Caesar went wherever he was needed, giving only essential orders and eventually found himself on the left wing with Legion X. Seeing that the enemy were within range of the Romans he gave the order to hurl a volley of pilae.
 Going to another part of the field, he found his men already fighting.
 The men had run from their building tasks to fall into ranks but many did not even have time to put on their helmets or take the covers off their shields.
 The legionaries had no opportunity to group with their own cohorts and instead congregated around the first friendly standard they saw.
 Caesar states that the hedges were a considerable obstruction to his men during the battle, although he does not specify their locations on the field, but the woody hilltop is the one place we can infer their presence.

-The soldiers of legions X Equestris and IX Triumphalis on the left flank, having thrown their pilae at their Atrebates opponents, charged.
+The soldiers of legions X Equestris and IX Triumphalis on the left flank, having thrown their pila at their Atrebates opponents, charged.
 They threw the enemy back and drove them into the river, killing many.
 The Romans crossed the river and found themselves on disadvantageous or uneven ground, but although the Atrebates regrouped and launched a counter-attack, the Romans put them to flight a second time.
 Further along, in the centre, two legions, XI and VIII, having checked the Viromandui with whom they were engaged, pushed them from the higher ground into the river.